orbuluh/fundamental/README.md

 <br/>

-## Cpp perfomance trick
+## Cpp performance trick

-- Use when the perfomance distribution is skewed by the trick...
+- Use when the performance distribution is skewed by the trick...

 ```cpp
 static const int io_trick = []() {